 - encourage intellectual, physical and social development

 - help students gain an insight into traditional indigenous skills and culture

 - provide opportunities to learn life skills, responsibilities, self-discipline and self esteem while becoming self reliant

 - re-connect students to the natural world and our place within it, ultimately helping them to respect and look after it

 Bushcraft is the practical knowledge of the natural world we carry with us in our minds and muscles.
 Much more than just survival, Bushcraft is a treasure trove of wisdom that enables us to feel a real kinship with the landscape and gain an insight into traditional indigenous cultures.

-Bushcraft Survival Australia Outdoor Education programs are based on our basic, intermediate, advanced and junior courses, but with the flexibility to customise and tailor content to suit your school outcomes and curriculum needs.
+Bushcraft Survival Australia Outdoor Education programs are based on our Junior, Fundamental and Intermediate Courses, with the flexibility to customise and tailor content to suit your school outcomes and curriculum needs.
 Programs can run either as standalone courses or as part of a larger program.